Your Ultimate Guide to Building a Landing Page

 - Does your messaging appeal to your target audience?

 - To learn about specific audience segments.
 There are several ways you can use your landing page to test how a specific segment of your audience responds to different messages.
 You can take an alternative approach to your core offering or A/B pricing options or special offers.
 These special offers can include seasonal tests like holiday campaigns or short-term offerings attached to a targeted ad campaign.
+You can take the data from your test and use it to create user personas and compare your customer segments with the persona comparison template.

 Now it’s your turn.